core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 This document assumes that readers are familiar with the terms and concepts that are used in {{RFC6455}}, {{RFC7252}}, {{RFC7641}}, and {{-block}}.

-The term "reliable transport" is used only to refer to transport protocols such as TCP which provide reliable and ordered delivery of a byte-stream.
+The term "reliable transport" is used only to refer to transport protocols, such as TCP, which provide reliable and ordered delivery of a byte-stream.

 {: vspace='0'}
 BERT Option: